Milkitic/KeyASIO.Net/README.md

 While the original osu's audio system has a latency for about 40 ms, this program can provide extremely low latency to as low as 0.6ms *(Verified by [EmertxE](https://osu.ppy.sh/users/954557), determine by your devices, from tapping to hearing)*, and for most players the latency can be lower than about 15ms *(with no professional soundcard, from tapping to hearing)*.

 ## Introduction
-We have been waiting for the [very near future](https://osu.ppy.sh/community/forums/topics/428222?n=13) for several years, but it looks like that the dev team has been given up to support legacy osu! development.
-So there are many external community audio tools before like [REAL](https://github.com/miniant-git/REAL), [osu-External-ASIO-Sound](https://github.com/XTXTMTXTX/osu-External-ASIO-Sound), [AsioHookForOsu](https://github.com/zzhouhe/AsioHookForOsu), etc. But:
+We have been waiting for the [very near future](https://osu.ppy.sh/community/forums/topics/428222?n=13) for several years, but it looks like that the dev team has been stopped supporting such heavy development for legacy osu.
+So there are many nice external community audio tools before like [REAL](https://github.com/miniant-git/REAL), [osu-External-ASIO-Sound](https://github.com/XTXTMTXTX/osu-External-ASIO-Sound), [AsioHookForOsu](https://github.com/zzhouhe/AsioHookForOsu), etc. But:
 * Even with REAL, the osu!'s playback latency is still about 25ms.
 Anyway this is the easiest way to gain such improvement.
 * Tools like osu-External-ASIO-Sound or AsioHookForOsu gives ASIO support, but they have some inevitable problems: 1.
 Inject and hook which is unsafe for your account.
 2. Not perfect for custom hitsound support.